21 Headless CMS Platforms That You Should Check Out

 14. Butter CMS

-landing page of Butter CMS which is a headless CMS platform Butter CMS is an API-first headless CMS platform.
-Companies such as Salesforce, Indeed use this platform as well.
+Butter CMS is an API-first headless CMS platform.
+Companies such as Salesforce and Indeed use this platform as well.

 Pros: